 Treatment of Myelomeningocele

-Operation must be performed as early as possible.
-Child’s condition should also be considered, as it should withstand operation.
+The operation must be performed as early as possible.
+Child’s condition should also be considered, as it should withstand the operation.

 Delay in operation may cause